jonasbirkelof/beets-css/README.md

 ## Instructions

+Beets CSS 2.0 is developed using **Bootstrap version 5.2.2** so make sure you have at least that version installed!

 Please visit the documentations site for instruction on how to install, customize and use Beets CSS.

 [Beets CSS Documentation](https://jonasbirkelof.github.io/beets-css/latest)